 In summer 2017 the hospital benefited from two significant developments:

 - Three UK doctors spent 6 weeks at the hospital in April/May during their 'medical elective' placement arranged by FUM.
 They stayed in Devon House at nearby Urambo FDC.
 The hospital is understaffed and the three provided invaluable 'extra hands' said Dr Kagya the District Medical Officer.
-It was also a potentially life-changing experience for the doctors and two have stayed on in Tanzania.
+It was also a potentially life-changing experience for the doctors and two stayed on in Tanzania for several weeks.
+Read their report.

 - Maternity delivery beds Thanks to a substantial donation from Cranbrook School, with a top-up from FUM supporters, two much needed delivery beds were bought locally by the hospital, nearly doubling the current three beds.